borjaMontseny/borjaMontseny/README.md

 ## 👨🏻‍💻 About me
 * Currently I am studying Web Development
-* I started coding through a Full-Stack Bootcamp at T-Systems, focused on Java and Angular
+* I started coding through a Full-Stack Bootcamp focused on Java and Angular
 * Repositories in English and Spanish

 ## 🛠️ Tech Stack